raghav-tii/cfd_data/README.md

     ```

 - Have fun with the `dmd_test.py` file but remember that these functions are used in preprocessing.
 So make changes at your own discretion.

+## Important note

+- Have fun, stay hydrated and apply sunscreen.
+- Remember, discretion is the better part of valour.